FinnakaLite/IM-Nett/content/Proxmox Guides/Getting Started.md

 3. Highlight everything and paste what you have copied into the text box and click Save ![[Pasted image 20251015182049.png]]
 4. You can now activate the VPN and connect to your virtual router.
 If this doesn't work then you need to try restarting your virtual router.

+## Finishing up:
+Please make sure to change the password for your router, in the routers config page you will have a huge yellow banner on top reminding you to do this.
+Please comply.